-The Distinguished Service Award is known as philanthropy's highest honor, and is awarded to an individual who embodies the qualities that define excellence in philanthropy.
-It was first presented in 1984, and highlights those who not only have accomplished a great deal in the field of philanthropy, but have done so while exemplifying the intellect, integrity, and leadership to which the field aspires.
+The Distinguished Service Award was first presented in 1984 and highlights those who not only have accomplished a great deal in the field of philanthropy, but have also done so while exemplifying the intellect, integrity, and leadership to which the field aspires.

 Through your nomination, you can acknowledge the work of a trustee or staff member working in philanthropy who has made a critical difference in the field and demonstrated leadership in times of crisis, charting new paths for the social sector.

 The criteria for this award reflects the characteristics and attributes of philanthropy’s foremost leaders.
 The individual should possess qualities such as:

 - Leadership: The individual has demonstrated admirable leadership in the face of crisis or has shown a unique capacity to take their organization and the field to new heights.

 - Courage: The individual has taken stands on issues important to them and their work and is willing to push their organization and the field to do better.